 WHITE TABLE WINE DRY: Pale colour is desirable, there should be no brown or pink tones.
 The wine should taste dry without easily recognizable sweetness.
 The flavour should be pleasant with no bitter aftertaste and should give an impression of freshness leaving the mouth clean.
 Acidity should be between 0.5% to 0.8% and alcohol between 9% and 13%.
 The bouquet should be clean fragrant & vinous.
 For example White Burgundies, Alsace and dry Loire wines.

-WHITE TABLE WINE MEDIUM DRY:.
-Pale colour is desirable.
+WHITE TABLE WINE MEDIUM DRY: Pale colour is desirable.
 The wine must have easily detected sweetness but not sufficiently predominant to classify it as a sweet wine.
 A good balance and flavour is more important than the exact degree of sweetness.
-Alcohol should be between 8.5% and 13% and acidity between
+Alcohol should be between 8.5% and 13% and acidity between 0.55% and 0.90%.
+For example German wines such as Liebfraumilch and QbA and QmP wines.

-White the other wines with the alcohol up to 14%.
-The acidity should be between 0.6% and 0.90% sufficient to balance the sweetness and to prevent a cloying finish.
+WHITE TO GOLDEN TABLE WINE SWEET: Colour can be deeper than for dry or medium wines ranging up to golden but should not be dark.
+Flavour can be richer than the other wines with the alcohol up to 14%.
+Acidity should be between 0.6% and 0.9% sufficient to balance the sweetness and to prevent a cloying finish.
 The sweetness should not overwhelm the other characteristics.
 This is a wine that is best drunk with fruit or dessert at the end of a meal.
-An example would be Sauterne.
+E.G. Sauterne.